Trans: When Ideology Meets Reality: Summary

 She argues that most feminism has become disconnected from issues related to female embodiment, and has become unable to even name them.
 She criticizes the asymmetry between how gender and race are viewed, and argues that lesbians have come under particular pressure to accept unwanted sexual partners.
 She relates the legal cases of Jessica Yaniv, and argues they illustrate the weaknesses of gender self-identification policies.
 She states that single-sex spaces like changing rooms, domestic violence shelters, and prisons are now such in name only, and that this has led to adverse consequences.
 She relates various controversies and research related to transgender people in sports.

 She discusses the recent history of transgender activism in the United States, and makes a case for why the political left there has become an especially strong proponent of it.
 She argues that gender self-identification in law infringes on the rights of others and has often been put into place without the general public knowing what is happening or supporting the consequences.
 She says it has been supported by billionaires and that there is a potential for conflicts of interest between researchers and those who profit from gender medicine.
 She criticizes many journalists, social media sites, universities, and other organizations as captured by transgender activism.
 She discusses recent successful resistance in the UK to gender self-identification, as well as Maya Forstater's legal case and the founding of the LGB Alliance.
 She makes a case for why a "secular, feminist resistance" appeared in the UK rather than somewhere else.

 She argues that gender self-identification will not grow to widespread acceptance as same-sex marriage did, and suggests that preference falsification and pluralistic ignorance may be currently at play.
 She makes suggestions for how to recognize sex when it matters and also accommodate transgender people.
 She concludes by calling for more negotiation, for more listening, and a recommitment to freedom of belief and of speech.

 Reception

 Fiction author Lionel Shriver told The Times that Helen Joyce expected a "rough ride" when planning the book, and met with some reluctance when selling the book.
-Joyce is often described as a "gender critical" feminist and has met some controversy over the presentation of ideas in the book.
+Joyce is often described as a gender-critical feminist and has met some controversy over the presentation of ideas in the book.
 In 2022, a lecture by Joyce at the University of Cambridge was boycotted by several professors concerned about some of Joyce's positions, including a college master who described the views expressed in Joyce's book as "offensive, insulting and hateful to members of our community who live and work here".
 The boycott was protested by alumni and donors who threatened to pull their donations and said they would not donate any further without a formal apology.
 The event was not cancelled and went on as planned in November 2022.

+Thomas J Billard argued the book promoted transgender health care misinformation.